hypernetes/HyperNetes/contrib-notes/getting-started.md

 - **Git** This is probably already installed on most Linux machines.
 Setup is well documented on the [ibm.git website](https://help.github.com/enterprise/2.7/user/articles/set-up-git/) .
 Pay particular attention to[ setting up the SSL keys](https://help.github.com/enterprise/2.7/user/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/#platform-linux) that are required.

 - **Docker** Essential for the running of the tests and for running the HyperLedger Fabric.
-    - Ubuntu: Firstly the Docker Engine needs to be [installed](https://docs.docker.com/engine/installation/linux/ubuntulinux/), then the [docker-compose tool](https://docs.docker.com/compose/install/) is required with these instructions.
+    - Ubuntu: Firstly the Docker Engine needs to be [installed](https://docs.docker.com/engine/installation/linux/ubuntulinux/), then the [kubectl](https://docs.docker.com/compose/install/) is required with these instructions.
 Some initial notes on administering docker are [here](https://docs.docker.com/engine/admin/)

 - **Node.js v8.9 or higher (but not node v9)** The main runtime of Hyperledger Composer and also has the NPM tool that is used for a lot of the package management.
     - Ubuntu: Simply installed [follow these notes](https://nodejs.org/en/download/package-manager/#debian-and-ubuntu-based-linux-distributions).